asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/Setting-up-PJSIP-Realtime.md

----
+!!! info ""

-**Information:**  "^3B" is the corresponding byte value of the semicolon character in ASCII, represented as a pair of hexadecimal digits, preceded by a caret ( ^ ) acting as the escape character.
+    "^3B" is the corresponding byte value of the semicolon character in ASCII, represented as a pair of hexadecimal digits, preceded by a caret ( ^ ) acting as the escape character.

----
+[//]: # (end-info)